Diabetic Shoes: The Christmas Gift That Keeps on Giving

 - Ingrown toenails

 To avoid these injuries, your best solution is to invest in a pair of diabetic footwear.
 Diabetic shoes have a wide toe space for abnormalities like hammertoes and bunions.
 You can even get a custom made shoe molded to fit your actual foot, for severe deformities.

 Many people believe that diabetic shoes aren't stylish (which in some cases, they really aren't).
 We want you to feel comfortable and confident while wearing them.
 That's why, at New Hope Prosthetic and Orthotics, we offer a variety of stylish options, custom made for work, exercise and relaxation.
-Come by our diabetic shoe stores and browse our options in one of our seven locations.
+Come by our clinic and browse our options in one of our seven locations.
 If you know someone with diabetes, consider giving them this life-changing gift for Christmas!